 Taking a nap has never been more dangerous.
 If you haven’t heard of @lomasleeps or @loma.memes, consider this your friendly Loman public service announcement.
 Two anonymous student-run Instagram accounts, @lomasleeps, and @loma.memes focus on the daily struggles of campus life at PLNU.
-The first, @lomasleeps, features the public naps of any and all PLNU students, whether they’re in chapel, Ryan Library or any patch of grass around campus.
-The other, @loma.memes, highlights the trials that every student faces, from the shuttle schedule to constant construction.
+The first, @lomasleeps, features the public naps of PLNU students, whether they’re in chapel, Ryan Library or any patch of grass around campus.
+The other, @loma.memes, highlights the trials every student faces, from the shuttle schedule to constant construction.

 We may have to check with Bobby B. on that, but if there’s anything a fellow Sea Lion can understand, it’s the need to nap.
-Thankfully, @lomasleeps shows us all that we’re not alone.
+Thankfully, @lomasleeps shows us all we’re not alone.
 In the end, they said, “Our goal is to make Loma a funnier place, full of trolls and memers, all just having a good time.”

-He related to the lack of sleep that all college students experience, and suggested the library couches or the lounges on the 3rd floor of Nicholson Commons as solid napping spots.
+He related to the lack of sleep all college students experience, and suggested the library couches or the lounges on the third floor of Nicholson Commons as solid napping spots.
 Wong said that thanks to these accounts, “we can relate to each other in a unique way.”